PSY6983-2021/picard_project/README.md

 The requirements to run the python scripts can also found in the [scripts folder](https://github.com/PSY6983-2021/picard_project/tree/main/scripts) in the [requirements.txt](https://github.com/PSY6983-2021/picard_project/blob/main/scripts/requirements.txt) file.
 See also the [scripts_instruction.txt](https://github.com/PSY6983-2021/picard_project/blob/main/scripts/scripts_instruction.txt) for more details.

 **Jupyter notebook**
-The jupyter notebook containing the script to generate the figures can be found in the [notebook folder](https://github.com/PSY6983-2021/picard_project/tree/main/notebook).
+<br> The jupyter notebook containing the script to generate the figures can be found in the [notebook folder](https://github.com/PSY6983-2021/picard_project/tree/main/notebook).

 **Visualization of the results**
-The png/html format of the figures generated in this project can be found in the [images/output subfolder](https://github.com/PSY6983-2021/picard_project/tree/main/images/output).
+<br> The png/html format of the figures generated in this project can be found in the [images/output subfolder](https://github.com/PSY6983-2021/picard_project/tree/main/images/output).

 ## Regression models